-From 1 July 2022, you can accept all types of non-mandated contributions, except downsizer contributions (these can only be made if member is 60 or over).
-Before 1 July 2022, downsizer contributions were only accepted if the member was 65 or over.
+From 1 July 2022, you can accept all types of non-mandated contributions, except downsizer contributions (these can only be made if the member has reached eligible age).

 For a member turning 75, contributions must be received no later than 28 days after the end of the month they turn 75.